graezykev/explain-nuance-git-merge-rebase/README.md

 Check this one out: "**fix conflicts and then commit the result**"

-It tells us to both **Fix** and **Commit** so that the conflicts can be resolved, which means, a new commit is needed when in resolving merge conflicts.
+It tells us to both **Fix** and **Commit** so that the conflicts can be resolved, which means, a new commit is needed when resolving merge conflicts.

 Let's do it by "Accept Incoming Change", which in this case means accepting branch `feature`'s change.